akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice looked in.

-Mother lay there with her eyes closed, her hands folded in the stillness.
+Mother lay there with her eyes closed, her hands folded in the stillness, a look of peaceful delight on her face, as though she had just recognised a long lost friend.

 Beatrice went in and knelt beside the bed and felt her mother’s wrist, but there was no telltale throb of life.
 She did not cry, but put her cheek against the hand.
-It was oddly cool to the touch—not cold yet, just cool.
+It was oddly cool to the touch, not cold yet, just cool.

 There was a sound behind her, a sound she had never heard before and would never hear again; it was a sound that didn’t belong to the man who had crossed blades with rebels and dragged drowning lords from rivers.